 Just across the narrow Vilnia River from the old town, you’ll find a hill with three white crosses atop it.
 Legend has it the crosses were erected in the middle of the 17th century to commemorate three Franciscan monks who were buried there.
 Stalin had the crosses removed and they were only reinstated in 1989, following the original plans.
 As such, this monument is a symbol of hope and the renewal of Lithuanian independence.
 From here the whole of Vilnius is visible and you’ll get a great view of Old Town.
 The light is much better from here in the morning, if you’re planning to take photos.
 To reach the hill, the easiest way is via Bernardinu Park, a pleasant city park at the foot of Castle Hill, then crossing the stream to Kalna Park to take the gentle path to the top.
 It’s an outdoor monument, so you don’t have to worry about opening hours here.

 The Bell Tower of St John’s Church

 If you walk up Pilies Street from Cathedral Square you will notice a small road to the right and on it a church with a square white tower, opposite Narutis Hotel.
 Climb the tower (or take the elevator part of the way) and you will be rewarded with what we think is the best view in Vilnius.
-Instead of looking at Old Town from a distance, you are instead looking at it from a prime location right in its center, gazing down at the roofs and spires of churches, the university, and the Presidential Palace.
+Instead of looking at Old Town from a distance, you are instead looking at it from a prime location right in its center, seeing it in 360 degrees, gazing down at the roofs and spires of churches, the university, and the Presidential Palace.
 The tower is only open from May to September, 10am to 7pm.
 Entry is €2.50.